pippo-java/pippo.github.io/_posts/2015-04-03-freemarker.md

 ##### Error Templates

-pippo-freemarker will render special templates for routing problems and exceptions.
-You may override these templates within your own application.
+The `pippo-freemarker` module  will render special templates for routing problems and exceptions.
+You may override these templates within your own application (put a file with the same name, to same location, in your application classpath)

 - `templates/pippo/404notFound.ftl`
 - `templates/pippo/500interalError.ftl`